 If you have received a letter from HMRC informing you that a check of self assessment tax return has commenced, the Inspector clearly feels that tax is at risk.
 In short, HMRC feels that tax has been underpaid.
 They are looking to recover it for the year of investigation and if applicable for earlier years too.

 HMRC’s action will be determined by the nature and scale of the tax underpaid.
 If HMRC decides that your conduct during the year of investigation applies to earlier years – and the tax loss is significant, they will look to scale the irregularities back.
 You can be sure that HMRC will not write to you and commence this process without first doing their research.
 They will have compiled a comprehensive intelligence file, including information from third parties.

-Visit our page outlining HMRC case selection prior to a check of self assessment tax return for more information.
-Clearly, HMRC makes mistakes in just the same way that we all do.
+Visit our FAQ page for more information on HMRC case selection prior to a check of the self-assessment tax return.
+HMRC makes mistakes in just the same way that we all do.
 They could be wrong!!
 That does not mean that you are not compelled to provide them with all relevant information and documents as required by them.